danielj0nes/example-portfolio/README.md

-# Eva Van der Schoot Portfolio Website
-Website code, assets, and hosting for Eva's portfolio website.
+# An example portfolio website with HTML/CSS/JS